What is the Great Headwaters Trail System?

 River Trail

-Eagle River City Connectors
+Eagle River City Connector

 The Eagle River City Connector provides a safe bike lane into Eagle River’s Historic Depot and downtown.
 The Connector bike path was installed in 2014.
 It’s the first in-town bike path for Eagle River.
 The Connector resulted from a partnership of Great Headwaters Trails, the Three Eagle Trail Foundation, Tara Lila, LLC, the City of Eagle River, the Rotary Club, Tribute Brewing Co., the Eagle River Area Chamber of Commerce, and a number of local businesses and individuals.
 (View Connector details.)